 Well, after eight months, I am beginning to find the ease and the breath that must be found if I ever am going to be able to perform this piece.
 I feel that Chopins’ Barcarolle has been so precise in it’s teaching- that the key to the piece is SLOWING DOWN, and the ability to RELAX.
 It is about calming the nervous system when under siege, of cultivating a moment-to-moment awareness of the breath, the arising and passing of sensations in the body, as well as letting go of any inhibiting thoughts that surface in the mind.
 Which brings me to SAVASANA…

 Thank goodness for the teachings of yoga.
-Yoga has been the gateway for me to cultivate an awareness of body, the breath, the moment to moment sensations that are there as my fingers come into contact with the keys.
+Yoga has been the gateway for me to cultivate an awareness of body, the breath, and the mind.
 For me, I know if I can’t find a deep place of relaxation, of subtle awareness on my yoga mat in savasana, then there is no way I will be able to find it at the piano.
 Savasana continually gives me the opportunity to stop, to listen, to relax accumulated tensions, to dive into the felt experience of my body and breath, and to release all the encrusted preoccupations of my mind.

 I feel that when lying in savasana, there are deeper and deeper layers of release that are possible- at first, dropping into one level, and then sinking further into another deeper level of letting go, and further and further until we dissolve completely into a place of no separation- the experience of bliss and emptiness.
 There is a great documentary on called “The Art of Piano”.
 In it, the great Chilean concert pianist Claudio Arrau says: